VDA5050/VDA5050/VDA5050_EN_V1.md

 MQTT Topic Level | Data type | Description
 ---|-----|-----
-interfaceName | string | Name of the used interface majorVersion | string | Major version number, prepended with a "v" manufacturer | string | Manufacturer of the AGV (e.g. RobotCompany) serialNumber | string | Unique AGV Serial Number consisting of the following characters: <br>A-Z <br>a-z <br>0-9 <br>_ <br>. <br>: <br>- topic | string | Topic (e.g. Order or System State) see Cap.
+interfaceName | string | Name of the used interface majorVersion | string | Major version number, preceded by "v" manufacturer | string | Manufacturer of the AGV (e.g., RobotCompany) serialNumber | string | Unique AGV Serial Number consisting of the following characters: <br>A-Z <br>a-z <br>0-9 <br>_ <br>. <br>: <br>- topic | string | Topic (e.g. Order or System State) see Cap.
 6.5

-Note: Since the `/` character is used to define topic hierachies, it must not be used in any of the aforementioned fields.
+Note: Since the `/` character is used to define topic hierarchies, it must not be used in any of the aforementioned fields.
 The `$` character is also used in some MQTT brokers for special internal topics, so it should not be used either.

 ## <a name="PH"></a> 6.4 Protocol Header